davideastmond/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Final Product

 !["Screenshot: Tweets"](https://github.com/davideastmond/tweeter/blob/master/public/images/tweeter_01.png)
 !["Screenshot: Compose Tweet"](https://github.com/davideastmond/tweeter/blob/master/public/images/tweeter_02.png)

+### Features

+1. View Tweet Stream
+2. Compose a tweet and persist the data using MongoDB
+3. Like and unlike a tweet while persisting the data using MongoDB
+4. View large-size avatar when clicking on a user's thumbnail
+5. Basic responsivity

 ## Getting Started